The Blue Afternoon: Manila, 1902

 Paton Bobby comes to see Carriscant as another body has been found – this time a soldier called Corporal Maximilian Braun, and Carriscant also meets a young American Colonel called Sieverance.
 Salvador examines the body and notes that the heart has been removed.
 They then visit Governor Taft’s office in the Malacanan Palace to update him on the situation and Carriscant gives him his negative opinion about Dr Wieland’s abilities.
 Carriscant is hauled before Cruz and Wieland for a dressing down and a fight ensues between the three men whose enmity has now spilled over.
 The doctor is then summoned by a note to Jepson Sieverance’s house and here he re-encounters Delphine, the Colonel’s wife who is suffering from acute appendicitis.
 Cruz and Wieland appear to examine her but Carriscant persuades her to ignore their misinformed medical opinions and she is taken to San Jeronimo where he successfully performs an operation on her, also thrilled to be able to see and touch her naked body whilst she is under an anaesthetic.

 Delphine Sieverance makes a slow but sure recovery and Salvador visits her at her house as a patient.
 She appears very glad to see him and also gives him a novel to read in order that he may return it to her at a later date.
 Sieverance’s regiment is called away to fight the insurgents and Salvador visits Calle Lagarda once more – as he is putting the book back in the library he trips and falls and falls into Delphine and they now recognise their attraction to each other.
 One day at his hospital, he is visited by Mrs Sieverance who is complaining of a pain in her abdomen.
-She is undressed by Salvador in private on his examination couch and they make love to each other.
+She is undressed by Salvador in private on his examination couch and they have sex with each other.